moq-wg/moq-transport/draft-ietf-moq-transport.md

 be sent according to its `Object Forwarding Preference`, described below.

 * Cache Duration: The length of time in milliseconds a caching relay SHOULD cache an Object for.
+A value of 0 indicates the relay should decide how long to cache the Object.
 The relay SHOULD NOT begin sending the Object if it has resided in the cache for longer than that time interval.

 * Object Status: As enumeration used to indicate missing